 Mr. Wollack has been active in American politics, serving on the national staff of the McGovern presidential campaign in 1972.
 He graduated from Earlham College in Richmond, Indiana, and was a senior fellow at UCLA’s School for Public Affairs.

-He has testified on numerous occasions before congressional committees, appeared on national television and radio, and spoken before world affairs councils across the country.
-He has served on various task forces sponsored by the Brookings Institution, the United States Institute of Peace, the Council on Foreign Relations, the Center for U.S. Global Engagement, the Bipartisan Policy Center and the Atlantic Council.
+He has testified before congressional committees, appeared on national television and radio, and spoken before world affairs councils across the country.
+He has served on task forces sponsored by the Brookings Institution, the United States Institute of Peace, the Council on Foreign Relations, the Center for U.S. Global Engagement, the Bipartisan Policy Center and the Atlantic Council.
 He was chairman of the U.S. Committee for the United Nations Development Program (UNDP), served on the Secretary of State’s Advisory Committee on Democracy Promotion, and was a member of the advisory committee for the U.S. Agency for International Development and a senior associate at the Center for Strategic and International Studies.
 He also co-chaired the Ronald Reagan Institute’s bi-partisan Working Group on advancing freedom and promoting democracy in the 21st century.

 1201 Pennsylvania Ave, NW, Suite 1100, Washington, DC 20004